Nova Scotia teachers vote to reject third contract offer

 “This was the third tentative agreement reached with the union leadership and it was reached after an intense and productive period of bargaining,” she said in a statement.
 “This agreement provided a fair wage offer and showed we were willing to make further investments in classrooms.”

-Casey said the agreement contained $20 million to improve classroom conditions — a key issue in the dispute.
+Casey said the agreement included $20 million to improve classroom conditions — a key issue in the dispute.

-The teachers resumed a work-to-rule campaign late last month after McNeil said two extra days off mentioned in an earlier offer were to be used for marking and class preparation.

 The teachers most recent contract expired July 31, 2015 and negotiations started on Sept.
 29, 2015.
 The teachers have been in a legal strike position since Dec.
 5, after voting 96 per cent in favour of strike action.